bingyan-tsai/Machine-Learning-Cases/README.md

 created by Jason Tsai from National Yang Ming Chiao Tung University, Taiwan.

 ## Introduction
-This repository contains various management problems which we want to solve by machine learning.
+This repository contains various management problems which we want to solve through machine learning.
 The open-source IDE Jupyter notebook is used to perform our code and results.

 ## Environment
 ```